Last Updated:

 Target Setting

-Primary health centres, general hospital (above primary level), teleradiology companies, government/public sector, e.g. national TB programme, private sector
+Primary health centers, general hospital (above primary level), teleradiology companies, government/public sector, e.g. national TB programme, private sector

 Current Market